ItsOrv/Orv-Telegram-Proxy/README.md

 Logging is configured centrally in `logging_config.py`.

 The bot, web app and config are being split into separate modules under `src/`.

+TODO: revisit retry behaviour for the geolocation lookups.